-As at February 28, 2017, the Company had incurred \$1,502,102 (November 30, 2016 - \$1,497,898) in leasehold construction in progress costs which include all amounts spent on improvements to date at the Company's Winfield, B.C. location to expand the facility for operations pending receipt of a controlled drug and substance dealer's license from Health Canada.
+As at May 31, 2017, the Company had incurred \$1,527,101 (November 30, 2016 - \$1,497,898) in leasehold construction in progress costs which include all amounts spent on improvements to date at the Company's Kelowna, B.C. location to prepare the facility for operations under its existing controlled drug and substance dealer's license ("DL"), recently awarded by Health Canada.
 The leasehold additions relate to production lighting, growing benches, irrigation and nutrient systems, security installations and construction of growing rooms.
+The Company is expediting the acquisition additional Licences to Produce ("LP") and Licences to Sell ("LS") under the revised Access to Cannabis for Medical Purposes Regulations ("ACMPR") process, as a follow up to its DL.
+Facility modifications are underway to ensure separation of operations under the DL from future operations under an LP, as well as the planned 38,000 sq.ft. expansion of the existing facilities.
+Leaseholds under construction will be transferred to leasehold improvements when the assets are available for use; depreciation of the assets commence at that point.